-Salary estimates currently appear in approximately 40% of online job listings found on Glassdoor in the U.S. only.
+Salary estimates currently appear in more than half (approximately 53%) of online job listings found on Glassdoor in the U.S. only.
 In the near future, we hope to increase our coverage of salary estimates in job listings, including increasing coverage to markets outside the U.S. If a salary estimate is not provided in a job listing found on Glassdoor, it means there is not enough data available for our proprietary algorithm to calculate a reliable salary estimate.
 But, as more data becomes available, a salary estimate may appear in that job listing at a later date.

 How old is the salary data that Glassdoor uses for salary estimates?